Mumbai: Government finally bans party drug meow meow

-After mid-day reported on how the devastating drug was wreaking havoc on the lives of city youngsters, a finance ministry notification has now made its production, transportation, storage and consumption illegal under the Narcotics Act
+After mid-day reported on how drug was destroying Mumbai's youth, finance ministry notification has now made its production, transportation, storage and consumption illegal

 After a series of reports published in this paper highlighting the devastating effects of addiction to meow meow, the Centre has finally taken serious cognisance of the issue and made the drug illegal.
 A finance ministry notification has declared the drug as a psychotropic substance under the Narcotics, Drugs and Psychotropic Substances (NDPS) Act, 1985, deeming it illegal.

 mid-day had first written about the destructive nature of meow meow, a mephedrone drug, on April 14, 2014, and thereafter, continued reporting on the rampant sale of the drug.
 Dr Yusuf Merchant, who runs a drug rehabilitation centre, Drug Abuse Information Rehabilitation And Research Center (DAIRRC), in Kalyan, has already filed a public interest litigation (PIL) in Bombay High Court, and the next date of hearing is on February 27.